da-penguin-guy/Virgil/README.md

 - **Protocol**: UDP
 - **Content**: Complete parameter definitions for requested channels/device
 - **Requirements**: Must include all supported parameters with full metadata

+### ConnectCommand
+Sent from a slave to a master to tell the master to connect This is only used when some reciving channels on the device are virgil compatable (IEM Transmitters)
+- **Protocol**: UDP
+- **Content**: The channels on both ends

 ### ErrorResponse
 Sent when a command cannot be processed.